 As a rapidly growing research institution on the cutting edge of science, technology, medicine, business, and the arts, The University of Texas at Dallas attracts a diverse group of students and faculty members to the vibrant, dynamic, and globally connected Dallas-Fort Worth area.

 UT Dallas at a glance

 • UT Dallas is ranked by Kiplinger’s in the top 100 for best values among US public colleges.

-• Times Higher Education survey ranked UT Dallas #1 in Texas, #2 in the nation, and #24 in the world in their list of the top 150 institutions under 50 years of age.
+• Times Higher Education survey ranked UT Dallas #1 in the nation and #21 in the world in their list of the top 200 institutions under 50 years of age.

 • Yahoo!
 Finance ranked UT Dallas #25 (tie) in the nation among public universities with the highest SAT scores.

 • U.S. News & World Report ranks the full-time MBA program #16 (tied) among public universities.

 • The Arts, Technology, and Emerging Communication program merges fine arts and computer sciences and is ranked as one of the top 25 schools to study video game design by The Princeton Review.